 As far as the future is concerned, I want to keep growing and to turn it into a livelihood.
 I’ve spent the past two summers taking my stuff out to craft fairs and getting feedback.
 It’s a confidence thing with me, it’s always never good enough; when someone buys something that you’ve made you want them to have the best thing that you can possibly make.
 I’ve got so much stuff and the next step is taking it and selling it online to a larger audience to see how that goes.

-Jenn Monahan was interviewed in Elsing for WISEArchive on 8th July 2016
+Jenn Monahan talking to WISEArchive on 8th July 2016 in Elsing.